-To be more specific, the Lagrangian of an EFT has the generic form where K is the kinetic part, O_i are interaction terms with bare couplings g_i and ψ stands collectively for the fields.1 Because of the UV divergences one needs to introduce some kind of regularization.
+From the modern point of view, renormalizable (in the traditional sense) theories are viewed as leading order where K is the kinetic part, O_i are interaction terms with bare couplings g_i and ψ stands collectively for the fields.
+Because of the UV divergences one needs to introduce some kind of regularization.
 The final expressions of physical quantities in terms of the renormalized couplings are finite in the limit of removed regularization and the results do not depend on the choice of the specific regularization scheme.
 As mentioned above, to render the Green functions finite one often introduces renormalized fields and corresponding field renormalization constants, however, physical quantities do not depend on the choice of fields and therefore one can also work with bare ones in the regularized theory.
 To calculate physical quantities one expresses the bare couplings in terms of the renormalized ones as specified above and rewrites the Lagrangian as